- API -

 Event Group Functions

 Event groups are kernel objects maintaining binary flags that can be set, cleared toggled and waited for in any possible combination.
 As such they can be used as an inter-thread communication mechanism.
 Besides explicitly accessible, event group flags can also be manipulated by timers expiring and messages being send to threads allowing for a thread to wait for multiple events in a single call.
+Two types of event groups are offered.
+Global event groups and thread local event groups, bot offering the same functionality.

 Function